kyrikonis/solar-system-visualiser/README.md

-# 3D Solar System Visualizer
+# 3D Solar System Visualiser

 A real-time 3D visualisation/simulator of our Solar System using accurate NASA orbital elements.
 You can see the state of the solar system at any given time with full camera controls and detailed information for each planet.